e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 Still inside the `create_assistant()` function, we give instructions to the assistant and choose its parameters.
 Once we run this file, it prints the assistant's ID which we can save as an environment variable.
 Don't forget to re-run the file with assistant and create new ID every time you update it.

-> 💡 **Tip**: The system message determine the assistant's style of answering a lot.
-One example is adjusting how much the AI developer engages in discussion with user vs limiting itself to performing given task.
-Adjust the instructions as needed.
+> 💡 **Tip**: Adjust the instructions as needed.
+For example, you can decide how much the AI developer engages in discussion with user vs limiting itself to performing given task.
+> The OpenAI's [**prompt engineering guide**](https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results) may come handy.

 ```python
     ai_developer = client.beta.assistants.create(